-Shirts: A polo shirt or a button-down shirt sends the message that you are taking jury duty seriously.
+Shirts: A polo or button-down shirt conveys that you take jury duty seriously.
 Some jurors do wear T-shirts or sweatshirts.
-However, make sure that they are in good condition and do not have ostentatious branding or slogans.
+However, ensure they are in good condition and do not have ostentatious branding or slogans.
 A suit jacket or tie is not necessary.

-Bottoms: You do not need to wear formal suit pants to jury duty, although if that is what makes you feel comfortable, you can do so.
+Bottoms: You do not need to wear formal suit pants to jury duty, although if that makes you feel comfortable, you can do so.
 Nicer khakis or chinos are a good choice.
-Some jurors do wear jeans, however, make sure that they are a dark color and in good condition, without rips or exposed underwear.
+Some jurors do wear jeans.
+However, ensure they are dark and in good condition, without rips or exposed underwear.
 No matter how hot it is, you should avoid shorts.

 Shoes: Most courts outright forbid open-toed shoes, and you will be uncomfortable anyway in sandals or flip-flops.
 Chelsea boots, casual Oxfords, or leather shoes are good choices.
 You do not need to wear formal dress shoes.
-Sometimes, you can even wear sneakers, as long as they are not brightly colored or have a visible pattern.
+Sometimes, you can even wear sneakers if they are not brightly colored or have a visible pattern.

 What to Wear to Jury Duty for Women

-For women as well as men, business casual is a good rule of thumb for preparing for jury duty.
+For women and men, business casual is a good rule of thumb for preparing for jury duty.
 Whatever you wear, try to bring extra layers as women’s formal clothing tends to be thin, and courtrooms are chilly.

 Tops: You can wear dressy tops that you would wear to the office to jury duty.
 A nice blouse or a collared shirt is perfect for going to court.
 However, some courts are strict about sleeveless tops.
 If you are in doubt, bring a blazer or sweater to put on over your outfit, just in case.

-Dresses: Dresses are a good choice for when you want to look more put together—or you don’t want to stress over matching two pieces of clothing together.
-A shift dress, wrap dress, or other business casual dress is a good choice for jury duty.
-As mentioned above, it’s a good idea to bring a sweater if your dress exposes your shoulders, and make sure the length is appropriate.
+Dresses: Dresses are a good choice when you want to look more put together—or you don’t want to stress over matching two pieces of clothing together.
+A shift, wrap, or other business casual dress is a good choice for jury duty.
+As mentioned above, bringing a sweater if your dress exposes your shoulders and ensures the appropriate length is a good idea.

-Other Guidelines: Although most courts are not strict about patterns or colors, try to wear more neutral clothing so that you do not call attention to yourself in court.
+Other Guidelines: Although most courts are not strict about patterns or colors, try to wear more neutral clothing to avoid paying attention to yourself in court.
 For the same reason (and to avoid holding up the line at security), avoid wearing too much jewelry.

 Wear closed-toe shoes such as loafers, flats, or even low heels.
-Some courts outright ban open-toed shoes, but many others crank up the AC to uncomfortable levels.
+Some courts outright ban open-toed shoes, but others crank the AC to uncomfortable levels.

 General Dress Guidelines for Jury Duty

 Choosing what to wear for jury duty should not be too stressful.
 After all, you are not the person who is on trial!
-However, you should still be sure that you are following court regulations and general etiquette guidelines to avoid getting sent home.
+However, you should still follow court regulations and general etiquette guidelines to avoid getting sent home.

 Besides thinking about the formality of your clothing, you should think about your comfort.
-Jury duty involves sitting for long periods, so wear clothing that is comfortable and moveable, not items that fit too tightly or have scratchy fabrics.
+Jury duty involves sitting for long periods, so wear comfortable and moveable clothing, not items that fit too tightly or have scratchy fabrics.
 Temperatures in courtrooms also tend to be chilly, so wear layers and closed-toed shoes with comfortable, breathable socks.

-Jury duty is not anyone’s idea of a good time, but it also does not have to be the end of the world.
-Just think about your comfort and respecting the court process, and that, along with the above guidelines, should help you come up with an appropriate outfit.
+Jury duty is not anyone’s idea of a good time; it also does not have to be the end of the world.
+Just think about your comfort and respecting the court process, and that, along with the above guidelines, should help you develop an appropriate outfit.

 Jeans are generally OK, but some judges or jurisdictions may have more formal rules.
 Avoid torn or ripped jeans.